masnick/sinatra-contact-form/README.md

 ## Sending email

-I recommend [Mandrill](http://mandrill.com) for sending email.
-Their free account can send 2,000 emails per month.
-But any transactional email delivery service that supports SMTP should work.
+Try [Postmark](https://postmarkapp.com) or one of the similar alternatives for sending email.

 ## License (MIT)